-- The 1890 Research and Extension Program employees approximately 150 staff members, which include permanent, temporary and student employees.
-The employee categories are segmented as 21 classified, 34 unclassified, and 95 temporary. - The regulatory environment under which 1890 Research and Extension operates (i.e. occupational health and safety regulations, certifications, financial and service requirements) is governed by the federal government (USDA, NIFA, etc.), the State of South Carolina and South Carolina State University. - The performance improvement system(s) for 1890 includes progress relative to strategic objectives and action plans for South Carolina State University as well as adhering to the goals and objectives governed by the National Institute of Food and Agriculture (NIFA) of USDA within the Five Year Plan of Work.
+- The 1890 Research and Extension Program employees approximately 100 staff members, which include permanent, temporary and student employees.
+The employee categories are segmented as 21 classified, 34 unclassified, and 45 temporary, which includes student workers. - The regulatory environment under which 1890 Research and Extension operates (i.e., occupational health and safety regulations, certifications, financial and service requirements) is governed by the federal government (USDA, NIFA, etc.), the State of South Carolina and South Carolina State University. - The performance improvement system(s) for 1890 includes progress relative to • strategic objectives and action plans for South Carolina State University as well as adhering to the goals and objectives governed by the National Institute of Food and Agriculture (NIFA) of USDA within the Five Year Plan of Work.
 Data/information analysis is used to provide effective support for decision making.
 Each program/activity has incorporated into its operation a measurement tool to analyze performance.
-The data is utilized in several ways, in order to provide effective support for decision making.
+The data is utilized in several ways in order to provide effective support for decision making.
 First and foremost, program evaluations are conducted on a continual basis.
 In Extension, surveys were conducted to assess identified program priorities and to evaluate the impact of the services and/or programs.
 The agents/researchers develop evaluations, surveys and questionnaires tailored to their targeted audiences.
 A sign-in sheet or a personal data collection form is utilized for each program/activity.
-To ensure data integrity, timeliness, accuracy, security and availability for decision making, agents/researchers conduct pre and post test.
-On occasion, agents/researchers request the services of the Information Technology (IT) Office or Accountability Office to assist in the preparation of evaluation methods.
-The IT Office is also responsible for securing and analyzing the data, once it has been collected.
+To ensure data integrity, timeliness, accuracy, security and availability for decision making, agents/researchers conduct pre- and post-tests.
+On occasion, agents/researchers request the services of the Information Technology (IT) Office and/or Accountability Office to assist in the preparation of evaluation methods.
+The IT Office is also responsible for securing and analyzing the data once it has been collected.

 Research projects utilized both applied and basic research methods which focused on agricultural, human and rural economic development efforts.
 The analyses of the data sets were conducted by utilizing the appropriate statistical technique package(s).
 Analyses entailed both non-parametric and inferential statistical analysis such as logic modeling and regressions.
 The findings from the research projects were published in final bulletins.
-One pagers were designed and developed for easy reading for legislators and stakeholders.
+One-pagers were designed and developed for easy reading for legislators and stakeholders.
 In many instances, brochures were produced and utilized by Extension personnel for distribution to their clientele in areas where there was a need to assist with program development.
-Some research publications and/or manuscripts were submitted to peer reviewed journals.
+Some research publications and/or manuscripts were submitted to peer-reviewed journals.
+Findings were shared at conferences, workshops, etc., and developed into papers and further research efforts.

-Several methods are utilized in order to make appropriate decisions relative to comparative data and information such as the use of secondary data (e.g., Census data to identify tracts of potential clientele to be served by the Extension agents and Geographic Information System (GIS) to illustrate where the small farm tracts are located.)
+Several methods are utilized in order to make appropriate decisions relative to comparative data and information such as the use of secondary data (e.g., Census data to identify tracts of potential clientele to be served by the Extension agents and Geographic Information System (GIS) to illustrate where small farm tracts are located).
 The management of accumulated organizational knowledge was collected and secured by the division's Information Technology component.
-The data was stored on a dedicated server with tape back-up which was password protected.
-It was distributed and/or transferred through the Assistant Administrators for Research and Extension.
+The data was stored on dedicated servers in Research and Extension with tape back-up and password protection.